 - You must complete your project within 12 months of your grant being awarded.
 If your project is delayed, you must request an extension in writing from OVA before the 12-month deadline.
 To discuss an extension, please contact OVA by email at veteransgrants@veterans.nsw.gov.au. - You must complete an acquittal form about your project via SmartyGrants, no later than three months after finishing the project.
 This will be automatically sent to you. - You must retain all financial records related to grant expenditure and acquittal for seven years.
-If the project team changes, it is your responsibility to forward all records to the new team. - Please keep OVA informed of any variations to your project, such as if you change consultants/contractors or want to add or remove an item from your schedule of works.
+If the project team changes, it is your responsibility to forward all records to the new team. - You must seek written approval from OVA for any significant variations to your project, such as if you change consultants/contractors or want to add or remove an item from your schedule of works.
 To discuss a variation, please contact OVA by email at veteransgrants@veterans.nsw.gov.au.